kickthevidit/cs225-final-project/results.md

 # Leading Questions
 Our project adequately addressed our guiding questions.
 For the first question, we developed a method using Dijkstra's to find the most optimal route to travel between two airports with the lowest distance travelled.
 In regards to our second question, we developed a Page Rank function to rank airports analyze the importance of an airport which was guided by airport connectivity.
+Page Rank was successfully implemented and generated ranks of airports based on connectivity.
+Designing and implementing Page Rank led to grasping the importance of runtime analysis and how even saving a couple iterations can makes drastic time improvements.